syedtasavour/EzyMetrics-API/readme.md

 ## Overview

 EzyMetrics is a Node.js-based API designed for managing leads and campaigns.
 It integrates with a MongoDB database to store and retrieve data, provides endpoints for generating reports, and includes email notifications for alerts based on specific conditions.
+The API also integrates with Salesforce to manage leads.

 ## Table of Contents